Thismia americana: Life cycle

 Thismia americana drew interest from botanists because of its extremely specialized ecological niche.
 T. americana lacked chlorophyll.
 Instead of converting solar energy, the flowering plant was a mycoheterotroph, utilizing local fungi of the southern Lake Michigan wetlands for its nourishment.
-The plant enjoyed a short, shy life cycle above ground; in July, its roots would sprout a tiny flowering head, which produced a white flower the size of a jewelry bead.
+The plant enjoyed a short, shy life cycle above ground; in July, its roots would sprout a tiny flowering head, which produced a white flower the size of a pea.

 The description of Thismia americana was published by University of Chicago student Norma Etta Pfeiffer in the Botanical Gazette and reprinted in her doctoral thesis Morphology of Thismia americana.
 She became the first and only scientist to collect the species.
 By examining the plant's morphology, Pfeiffer determined that it was a species of the genus Thismia, a genus that at the time was believed to occur only in the Southern Hemisphere.
 No one knows how this isolated population survived in North America until historic times.